 Mercer regards voting its shares as important to our fiduciary responsibility.
 A vote is a visible and concrete expression of what may have been expressed in private discussion with the company's board or management either via our agents (investment managers) or directly with Mercer management (refer to engagement section below).
 Voting is also an effective way for Mercer and other investors to publicly express views on what a company is doing, and where a company may need to change.
 For this reason, Mercer will instruct its investment managers to vote unambiguously 'for; or 'against' all company proposals in order to send a clear signal to the company.
 However, it may be that Mercer or its investment managers will vote 'abstain' as part of the engagement process - for instance, Mercer may signal to a company our desire for change by voting 'abstain' while simultaneously informing the company's board that if change is not sufficient future votes may be 'against' rather than 'abstain'.
-(Of necessity, there will also be other types of votes that may be driven by regulatory requirements or the circumstances of individual jurisdictions - for instance an 'abstain' or 'take no action' in circumstances.)
+(Of necessity, there will also be other types of votes that may be driven by regulatory requirements or the circumstances of individual jurisdictions - for instance an 'abstain' or 'take no action' in circumstances where there has been a share issuance and the manager has participated in that issuance.)

 Mercer appoints and utilises a proxy voting adviser for New Zealand and international shares for their voting execution platform, research reports, vote recommendations, and aggregated reporting.
 With this support, Mercer adopts the following approaches in domestic and international markets.